viralemergence/pharos-frontend/README.md

 [![Pharos](https://github.com/viralemergence/pharos-database/blob/prod/diagrams/pharos-banner.png)](https://pharos.viralemergence.org/)

-This repository is part of the [Pharos project](https://pharos.viralemergence.org/) which is split into three repositories:
+This repository is part of the [Pharos project](https://pharos.viralemergence.org/) which is split into four repositories:

 | Repository                                                                       | Purpose                                               |
 | ---------------------------------------------------------------------------------| ------------------------------------------------------|